dyune3939/personal-site/resume.md

 - Balance ~20 hours per week of training with a full academic workload
 - Travel frequently for collegiate competitions
-- Multiple-time finalist at CAA Conference Championships (2024–2026)
+- Multiple-time medalist at CAA Conference Championships (2024–2026)

 ---